ami-arkhan/study/codes/sorting/bubble-sort/README.md

   - Repeat from the beginning for next element.

 - **Implementation method:**
-  - [x] Iterative with array/
+  - [x] Iteration with array.
-  - [ ] Iterative with Doubly Linked List.
+  - [ ] Iteration with doubly linked list.

 - **Time Complexity:**
     - Best case: **O(n)**